 In an earlier post on refraction and safety with multifocal soft lenses, I discussed how colleagues often as this question – if you’re fortunate to have access to multiple multifocal, dual focus or myopia controlling contact lens designs, which is best?
 In Part 1 I discussed considering refraction and safety, and in this second part I’ll discuss how these lenses compare based on efficacy and visual function.
-For simplicity, I’ll use the terminology of multifocal soft contact lens (MFSCL) for any lens with more than one optical focus power, including aspherical multifocal (ie. Coopervision Biofinity, Mark’ennovy designs, Visioneering Technologies NaturaVue) and dual focus (ie. Coopervision Misight) designs.
+For simplicity, I’ll use the terminology of multifocal soft contact lens (MFSCL) for any lens with more than one optical focus power, including aspherical multifocal (ie. Coopervision Biofinity, Mark’ennovy designs, Visioneering Technologies NaturaVue), dual focus (ie. Coopervision Misight) and extended-depth-of-focus (eg. BHVI design commercialized as Mark'ennovy Mylo) designs.

 At present, there is no study directly comparing the different MFSCL types for their relative myopia control effects.
 As I’ve described previously to help understand myopia control efficacy, the percentage efficacy rates we see quoted in studies are difficult to directly compare to eachother, as the outcome depends on the control group – how old were they, what correction were they wearing, how much they progressed – and study factors such as duration and testing protocol.
 To keep things simple and evidence based, then, I refer to the 2016 meta-analysis which examined numerous lens designs, some commercially available and some not, which concluded that these lenses show an average of around 50% efficacy for refractive and axial length myopia control.1 This takes the pressure off you, as the prescriber, by choosing any lens design available and knowing that it should have a reasonable effect for that patient.
 The future of customised MFSCL fitting will see us learn more about which lens designs work best for which patient, based on individual factors such as their age, refraction or binocular vision status.
 Until this occurs, though, if the specific design has been evaluated in a peer reviewed study, it’s reasonable enough for you to consider all available MFSCLs as equivalent myopia control options.